 Call Boohoff Law Seattle Dog Bite Injury Lawyers Now

+Some of the most tragic and upsetting cases of injuries, and even death, from dog bites, involve small children who do not know the warning signs of a dog that feels threatened.
 The team at Boohoff Law knows how scary and disruptive it can be for you or a family member to suffer a dog bite injury.
 We’re here to help you enforce your rights to compensation under Washington law.
 To learn more, contact us today or dial (877) 999-9999 to schedule a free, confidential, no-obligation consultation.